 Our goal is 100 percent of ASD students graduate.
 We are committed to high academic achievement for our diverse district.
 We use equity as a lens in all of our work.

 Approximately 18% of our students are English Language Learners, 12% receive special education support and 52% of our students qualify for free or reduced lunch.

 Our certificated staff includes 1,073 teachers who receive student-focused, high-yield strategies training to enrich their instructional skills.
 Auburn School District has had great success in recruiting the most competent teachers to its classrooms.
 About 70 percent of our teachers hold a least a master’s degree and 10 percent of our teacher are Nationally Board Certified.

-The district's 1,059 certificated staff members receive student-focused, high-yield strategies training to enrich their instructional skills.
-Auburn School District is committed to lower class sizes and has had great success in recruiting the most competent teachers to its classrooms.
-The 908 classified staff members provide tremendous support for the instructional program as well as student transportation, school safety, child nutrition, technology and maintenance.
+The 951 classified staff members provide tremendous support for the instructional programs as well as student transportation, school safety, child nutrition, technology and maintenance.